-DATE BOOK KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History Second Kings depicts the downfall of the divided kingdom.
-561 - 538 BC 2 Kings 25 Chapters United kingdom divided - political view Prophets continue to warn the people that the judgment of God is at hand, but Everything is judged by His sight.
-Jesus is the powerful prophet
+DATE воок KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History 561 - 538 BC 2 Kings 25 Chapters The divided kingdom 2 Kings depicts the downfall of the divided kingdom.
+Prophets continue to warn the people that the judgment of God is at hand, but Actions have consequence s Jesus is the powerful prophet and the Great Physician

-There are three prominent themes present in the Book of 2 Kings.
+There are three prominent themes in the Book of 2 Kings.

 First, the Lord will judge His people when they disobey and turn their backs on Him.
-The Israelites' unfaithfulness was reflected in the evil idolatry of the kings and resulted in God exercising His righteous wrath against their rebellion.
+The Israelites' unfaithfulness was reflected in the evil idolatry of the kings and resulted in God's exercising His righteous wrath against their rebellion.

 Second, the word of the true prophets of God always comes to pass.
-Because the Lord always keeps His word, so too are the words of His prophets always true.
+The Lord always keeps His word.
+The words of His prophets are true.